 Weak or low water flow is another common issue with residential spas and is generally related to one of the following:

 As we mentioned above, airlocks can be a common occurrence after refilling your spa.
 An airlock means air has found its way into your plumbing lines and is preventing water from flowing normally.
 To fix an airlock, you will need to drain the air out of the system.
 First, turn off your entire spa system.
 Then, look for small bleed screws at the end of the pump, open them and let the air out.
 You may find that your system has screws on top of the pump as well.
 Once you have done this, reapply the screws firmly and turn your spa on to see if the water flow has returned to normal.

 Your spa pump is responsible for circulating water around your spa, including through the spa's plumbing.
 If your pump isn't running, use a multimeter to test whether the pump is receiving power.
 If it is, but the pump is still not running, it likely needs replacing or repairing by a professional.
 This is a more serious issue and should be dealt with swiftly to avoid electrical problems down the track.
 Note: Water and electricity are deadly when mixed, so we always recommend contacting experts if working with electricity.

 If your filter is overdue for a wash or completely worn out, this will directly affect water flow.
 Check your filter for anything out of the ordinary and clean if necessary.
 If you notice signs of wear and tear, which will occur over time, you may need to replace them.

 Low Water Level

 Low water level is another common cause of reduced water flow.
-There needs to be sufficient water in order for there to be sufficient water flow, it's simple math.
+There needs to be sufficient water in order for there to be sufficient water flow, and it's simple math.
 Luckily, this is an easy fix.
-Simply top off your spa and run a test to see if that resolved the issue.
+Simply top off your spa and run a test to see if that resolves the issue.

 If you are experiencing problems with your spa that are not mentioned above, we recommend connecting with a spa expert near you using our Dealer Locator.